zwute/dialogic-3-Redux/README.md

 credit to official build: https://github.com/dialogic-godot/dialogic

-but this is going to be a modified version this is to add features that are missing from part 2 think of this is part 3.
+but this is going to be a modified version this is to add features that are missing from dialogic 2 that I wanted to add for dialogic 3 just some quality of life improvements and some changes.